5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 For Haswell and newer, you simple add [**`SSDT-PLUG`**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)) to enable `plugin-type 1` (aka the `X86PlatformPlugin`), which then takes care of CPU Power Management by using the `FrequencyVectors` provided by the selected SMBIOS (or more specifically, the board-id).

+Although ssdtPRGen supports Sandy Bridge to Kabylake CPUs, nowadays it's only used for 1st to 3rd Gen Intel CPUs.
+But it might still be useful on Haswell and newer when working with unlocked, overclockable "k" variants of Intel CPUs which support the X86PlatfromPlugin to optimize performance (&rarr; see "Modifiers" section for details).
 <details>
 <summary><strong>Additional info</strong> (click to reveal)</summary>